KevinDelta/exim-agent/ZENML_QUICKSTART.md

-# ZenML Integration - Quick Start
+# ZenML Integration - Quick Start (Mem0-Optimized)

-## ✅ Status: Fully Operational
+## ✅ Status: Operational (Simplified Architecture)

-ZenML is now successfully integrated and ready to use for MLOps workflows.
+ZenML is successfully integrated with 2 pipelines optimized for Mem0-based memory management.

 ## What Was Fixed